-1.2 Company status
+1.3 Company status

-The Academy is a company registered in England & Wales and limited by guarantee.
+The Academy is a private company registered in England and Wales and limited by guarantee.
 Members are noted on page 1.
-In the event of the Academy being wound up, the liability in respect of the guarantee is limited to £10 per Member of the Academy.
+In the event of the Academy being wound up, the liability in respect of the guarantee is limited to £10 per member.
 The registered office is Holy Cross Catholic Primary Academy, Tracyes Road, Harlow, Essex CM18 6JJ.